-Orientation and mobility services are available free of charge throughout Australia from charities for people with low vision or blindness.
-Some state and territory education departments offer orientation and mobility services.
+Orientation and mobility services are available throughout Australia from not-for-profit organisations, private providers, and some state and territory education departments.

-Why your child might see an orientation and mobility specialist
+Why your child might work with an orientation and mobility specialist

 Before going to an orientation and mobility specialist

-- Why you’re going to the orientation and mobility specialist: what goals do you have for your child?
-What do you hope for in the short term and the long term?
+- Why you’re going: what goals do you have for your child?

-- When to start: it’s never too early to start working with an OMS.
-The best orientation and mobility support comes from a healthy partnership between parents, OMSs, schools and other people involved in your child’s life.
+- When to start: it’s never too early to start working with an orientation and mobility specialist – even before your child can walk.

-- Location: most OMSs will come to your home or your child’s school for the first appointment.
+- Locations: most orientation and mobility specialists will come to your home or your child’s school for the first appointment.

 You might want to talk about these and any other issues with your GP before your child sees the orientation and mobility specialist.
 You could also ask the orientation and mobility service when you make the appointment.
 It’s a good idea to write down any questions you have, so you don’t forget.